tc39/proposal-defer-import-eval/README.md

 ### Delegating work to blocking workers

+We do not know yet if the performance characteristics of the basic proposal will be enough for the server-side case.
+In considering this also on the front end, we might explore a more creative solution.

 One of the problem of the proposed solution is that all resources have to be loaded ahead, before doing a lazy initialization.
-Frameworks have defined systems where the resources are not necessarily fetched yet, and if it is not fetched then the framework behave as-if we were doing a transaction, by unwinding everything and starting over.
+In the case of React, Frameworks have defined systems where the resources are not necessarily fetched yet, and if it is not fetched then the framework behave as-if we were doing a transaction, by unwinding everything and starting over.
+This resembles a co-routine, but might be done differently.

 Today the main-thread cannot be blocked for multiple reasons.
 But we could block a worker thread as long as we do not break the run-to-completion restriction.
 The run-to-completion ensures that the amount